jeffhollan/integration-bootcamp-2017/101-serverless-lab/README.md

     az eventgrid topic create --name <name> -l westus2 -g <gridResourceGroup>
     ```
     ![](images/14.png)
-1. Copy the endpoint from the response (in the screenshot mine was `https://customeremails1224.westus2-1.eventgrid.azure.net/api/events`) and save it for future referenece
+1. Copy the endpoint from the response (in the screenshot mine was `https://customeremails1224.westus2-1.eventgrid.azure.net/api/events`) and save it for future reference.  **You may need to right-click "copy" as Ctrl+C doesn't always work in console emulator**
 1. Enter the following command to get a key to send events:
     * `gridResourceGroup` should be the name of the resource group your Function/Logic App are in
     * `name` needs to be the name created above